-Never Events - Claiming Compensation when Surgery Goes Wrong
+Never Events - When Surgery Goes Wrong

 Having surgery is always a worrying time given the associated risks.
 As standard practice, patients will be asked to sign a consent form setting out the most significant complications that could occur, before having the surgery.
 When consenting to the surgery, the patient trusts that their surgeon will provide them with the best possible care, and that they’ll take all reasonable steps to avoid any complications occurring.

 Sometimes, however, a surgical procedure does go wrong in a way that a patient would never have expected, such as a surgeon operating on the wrong leg.
 This surgical error would fall within the list of potential incidents classified by the NHS as ‘Never Events’.
 As the name suggests, these are incidents that should never occur.

 If you have been affected by a so-called Never Event, you may be able to claim compensation for medical negligence.
 For free legal advice get in touch with our Medical Negligence Solicitors – ask if we can deal with your claim on a No Win, No Fee basis.